microsoft/Broadcast-Development-Kit-Web-UI/README.md

 This repository contains a sample **Web portal** application to control the [Broadcasts Protocols for Teams](https://github.com/microsoft/Teams-Broadcast-Extension) solution.

-This Teams app is developed as a single page application (SPA) in React and TypeScript.
+This Web Portal is developed as a single page application (SPA) in React and TypeScript.

 ## Exploring the repository